 There are a variety of places you can start exploring.
 If you haven’t visited Independence Hall and want to continue your journey to pay your respects, start exploring Independence Hall.
-Meanwhile, there are a variety of cuisines nearby if you are looking for a place to eat, then there are a variety of cuisines near you considering Philadelphia is full of restaurants that serve the best food from Asia, Europe, and other places all in your area.
+Meanwhile, there are a variety of cuisines nearby if you are looking for a place to eat.
+The city is full of restaurants that serve the best food from Asia, Europe, and other places in your area.
 It’s one of the most fun things to do in Philadelphia with teens.

 2. Join a Summer Camp

 If summer break is around the corner, and you are looking for an activity in Philadelphia, why not try signing your teenager up for a summer camp?
 There are lots of summer camp programs here in Philadelphia for teenagers, whether they’re from a non-profit organization or a university.
-Summer camps are important for teenagers especially for those who enjoy a specific field.
+Summer camps are important for teenagers, especially for those who enjoy a specific field.
 They will feel like they belong there, and it will help to boost their confidence.
 It’s a very healthy activity for teenagers, knowing they will have new friends from around the states.

-There’s a salvation army Kroc center which is run by a non-profit organization.
-There’s also the Pennsylvania Academy of the Fine Arts Summer Camp for any art enthusiast, imagination tech camps for those who enjoy technology and computer programming, and the most famous one of all, the Travel for Teens Summer Camp, which is designed for teenagers to have a good time with spontaneity as well as counselors who know the culture and area well.
+There’s a salvation army Kroc Center which a non-profit organization runs.
+In addition, there’s the Pennsylvania Academy of the Fine Arts Summer Camp for any art enthusiast.
+You can also spot imagination tech camps for those who enjoy technology and computer programming.
+And the most famous one of all is the Travel for Teens Summer Camp, which is designed for teenagers to have a good time with spontaneity as well as counselors who know the culture and area well.

 3. Philadelphia’s Magic Garden

 One of the fun things to do in Philadelphia with teens is to visit Philadelphia’s magic garden.
 This photogenic place is a preserved and unique environment.
 It is filled with sculptures, murals, and a fully tiled indoor space.
-Taking pictures here will definitely be the only thing you will be doing, especially if you are here with your friends or family.
-Taking turns in taking each other’s pictures in different places and angles, since this place is full of mosaic visionary art made by Isiah Zagar, who is a well-known American mosaic artist based in Philadelphia.
+Moreover, taking pictures here will be the only thing you will be doing, especially if you are here with your friends or family.
+We recommend taking turns in capturing each other’s pictures in different places and angles since this place is full of visionary mosaic art made by Isiah Zagar, who is a well-known American mosaic artist based in Philadelphia.

 All of Isiah’s murals are also found around the magic garden.
 His largest artwork, aside from the fully tiled indoor space, is the large outdoor mosaic sculpture garden that spans half a block on South Street.
-Every art enthusiast should definitely stop by and take a look around Philadelphia’s Magic Garden, or if you’re looking for a place to take mesmerizing pictures here in Philadelphia for your scrapbook, social media posts, or anything else, then you should take one over here.
+Every art enthusiast should definitely stop by and take a look around Philadelphia’s Magic Garden.
+In addition, if you’re looking for a place to take mesmerizing pictures here in Philadelphia for your scrapbook, social media posts, or anything else, then you should take one over here.

 4. Ride a Segway

 Now the Segway tour in Philadelphia is one fun and relaxing way to tour around the city.
 It’s also one way you can visit the landmarks here in Philadelphia.
-You can tour the Philadelphia’s Magic Garden on a Segway through the South Streets, the National Historical Park Pennsylvania, Independence Hall, and others.
+You can tour Philadelphia’s Magic Garden on a Segway through the South Streets, the National Historical Park Pennsylvania, Independence Hall, and others.
 On their website, you can book a Segway tour, and you can get a guided tour of the city.
-It’s also important to know that any teenager under 18 years old must be accompanied by a parent.
+It’s also important to know that a parent must accompany any teenager under 18 years old.

 5. Try the Treetop Quest Philly